Friskky1/fivem-map/README.md

 (https://imgur.com/BlY0b1S, https://imgur.com/PCGZwi6)

-# Hud Issues
+# Hud/Map Issues
-If your having having hud issues.
+If your having having hud and map flickering issues.
 #### QB-Hud
 if using QB-Hud go to client.lua and search -- Minimap update (Should be around lin 1017) Change this SetRadarZoom(1000) to be SetRadarZoom(1100) And that should fix your problems